 Methods can be written by anyone wishing to see particular types of projects developed.
 Methods must comply with the requirements of the Reef Credit Scheme which ensures the prevention of perverse outcomes, double counting and measurement and verification issues.
 The initial pilot methods have been developed through collaboration between GreenCollar, NRM organisations, researchers, government and an expert advisory panel of scientific and other stakeholders.

 Will the methods be by measurement or modelling or combination?

 Some methods may be modelled, others measured and in many cases there will be a combination or transition between the two as data is collected and verified.

 The market for Reef Credits is currently voluntary.

 How can various sectors support Reef Credits supply and demand?

-The agricultural sectors can support supply by encouraging participation in the scheme to earn alternative income streams for the landholder for undertaking water quality and system repair outcomes.
+Agricultural sectors can support supply by encouraging participation in the scheme.
+Landholders can earn additional, diversified income streams for undertaking water quality and system repair outcomes.